-Caroline Chambers is deputy director and senior domestic policy advisor for the Washington Office of the Open Society Foundations.
-Chambers works closely with the staff to develop and implement advocacy strategies in a broad range of critical domestic policy areas, including government transparency and integrity, civic engagement, protection of civil liberties and public health, and criminal justice and immigration reform.
+Caroline Chambers is director of domestic policy advocacy for the Open Society Foundations.
+She is also deputy director of the Open Society Policy Center.
+Chambers works with staff to develop and implement advocacy strategies in a variety of policy areas, including judicial nominations, civil rights, education, public health, voting rights, drug policy, criminal justice, and immigration reform.

-Since 1986, Chambers has worked on a broad range of domestic policy issues, primarily for the U.S. Congress and two administrations.
-Most recently, from 2009 to 2010, she served in the White House as director of confirmations for President Barack Obama.
-There, she oversaw Senate approval of over 600 of the president’s nominees for high-level administration positions.
-In 2000, she served in the Clinton White House on the Domestic Policy Council staff as deputy director of the Council on Youth Violence.
+Since 1986, Chambers has held numerous policy positions in the federal government.
+In 2009 and 2010, she served in the White House as director of confirmations for President Obama, overseeing Senate approval of over 600 nominees for high-level administration positions.
+In 2000, she worked in the Clinton White House on the Domestic Policy Council staff as deputy director of the Council on Youth Violence.

 Chambers received a BA in political science from the University of Pennsylvania.